MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/Dimension hiearchies.md

         client

 > [!NOTE]
 > Before **Access list hierarchy** can affect data in Power BI, access level hierarchy and row level security in Power BI needs to be paired.
-For more information, see <a href="/dynamics365/operations/financials/cost-accounting/setup-security-cost-accounting-content-pack"></a>
+For more information, see <a href="/dynamics365/operations/dev-itpro/analytics/setup-security-cost-accounting-content-packcost-accounting">Set up security for Cost accounting content pack</a>

 > [!NOTE]
 > Exporting data to Excel is not secured by **Access list hierarchy**.
 Therefore, this reporting tool should only be used by cost accountants and managers who need to have full access to view the data.